jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools_not_curated.md

 GC normalization: John Huddleston advised using mrFAST or mrsFAST for read mapping and then mrcanavar for GC normalization and copy number estimation.
 But that was a while ago (<2017?)

 ## RNA-seq
-Ching-Ho likes HISAT2 (new version of tophat) for RNA-seq., partly because it has fewer options than STAR, but he also thinks STAR might do better with multi-mapping genes.
+Ching-Ho likes HISAT2 (new version of tophat) for RNA-seq, partly because it has fewer options than STAR, but he also thinks STAR might do better with multi-mapping genes.
 HISAT2 may be able to directly take SRA accessions and map without downloading reads.

 Ching-Ho also notes that some RNA-seq datasets have high rRNA contamination.
 This could be affecting my RPKMs quite a lot.